SocietyForArtisticResearch/rc-pandoc-help/04-A-footnotes.md

 a "simple text" popover internal tools, simply double click it in the popover list.

-### Changing the position or display settings of a footnote
+### Changing the Position or Display Settings of a Footnote

 If you need to change the screen position or display settings of an existing footnote, the best way is: